minstrel/mystars/README.md

 * Timer thread added, default to 5 seconds.
 * Currently selected object now stays selected when panning, zooming, filtering and as time progresses.
 There might be some bugs here but nothing's jumped out yet.
 * Time added to info bar, reflects time as shown in main window
+* Help screen no longer hangs application.
+Hacky fix that pauses the normal input thread and then resumes it.

 ### Data Sources: